 understanding the background of the painting

 To understand and appreciate a painting by Nya′, it is important to investigate the artwork's context or background.
-This will immensely aid you to perceive the intention for creating the work and apprehending what was in the mind of the artist before and during the course of creating the work.
+This will immensely aid you in perceiving the intention for creating the work and apprehending what was in the mind of the artist before and during the course of creating the work.

 Following are background questions that are mandatory to ask in order to eruditely, intuitively and emotionally comprehend the piece as well as investigate and judge if and how the artist was able or succeeded in expressing their intention, articulating their precept and communicating their ideas.